 What is iGEM?

 The International Genetically Engineered Machines (iGEM) competition brings together students from around the world in a global competition for teams of high school, college, and overgrad students.
 There are over 300 teams from 6 continents, and each team solves a real-world problem or makes a discovery by using genetic engineering.
-In the past, our teams have:

 Being in iGEM has changed my perspective of the world around me.
 Now, I can use both my passion for science and my community to change my city and the world for the better.